DanielMaritim/Inheritance-in-JavaScript/README.md

 Under the hood, your classes are being converted into Prototypal Inheritance models

 when one wants to create a number of objects that have similar features, creating a generic object type to contain all the shared functionality and inheriting features in more specialized object types can be convenient and useful even though it looks complex,it might be of help

+keep the number of inheritance at a minimum so as to keep track of your methods and properties